horker/oxyplotcli2/docs/md/New-OxyBoxPlotSeries.md

 ### -OutliersName

-Specifies the property name of the input object to be treated as the element Outliers of the data point.
+Specifies the property name of the input object to be processed as the element Outliers of the data point.

 ```yaml
 Type: System.String